Samt522/Journal/README.md

 # Journal
-A command line journaling system.
+A command line journal system.

+Fairly basic, notes current date and time and outputs to txt file.